They created the foundation and guided the growth of Venice Family Clinic.

 The late Irma and Lou Colen were extraordinary philanthropists and Venice Family Clinic’s earliest, strongest and most consistent supporters.
 Through their dedication and vision they built a community of supporters in Los Angeles and made it possible for the Clinic to expand its reach and provide desperately needed health care to so many people.

-The late Dr. Phil Rossman was the founder of Venice Family Clinic and with co-founder Dr. Mayer Davidson, executed on their vision to provide free health care to people in need.
+The late Dr. Philip Rossman was the founder of Venice Family Clinic, with Dr. Mayer Davidson.
+Together, they executed their vision to provide free health care to people in need.
 They began in 1970 by seeing patients in a borrowed dental office and then continued to expand to meet the needs in the community.

 They helped shaped policies that have impacted our community.